eric-brechemier/i18n/README.md

 Each language is identified by a [language tag][] and is associated with a set of key/value pairs for the messages translated in this language.
+A language tag is made of one or several subtags, separated with '-'.

-The language tag should be put in lower-case, using '-' as separator for a language tag in multiple parts.
+The case of language tag is not relevant for comparison; language tags should be put in lower-case before comparison.
+Also, the '\_' character which appears sometimes as subtag separator must be replaced with '-'.

 Each key is unique in a given language.
 The same key refers to different translations of the same message in different languages.